-Community shares, like equity, give rights to investors, but unlike company equity it cannot be resold.
-As a result, there is no risk of the equity raise leading to a transfer of power over time outside of the original investors as those investors cannot sell on.
+As a form of equity, Community Shares give rights to investors, but unlike standard company equity it cannot be sold to anyone else.
+As a result, there is no risk of the equity raise leading to a transfer of power over time.

 Like debt, interest can be paid to investors and investors can get their money back (called withdrawal) but unlike standard debt, these returns can only be paid if the Board are satisfied it would be prudent to do so.
 Returns are available, but only if the enterprise is generating funds to justify them.

-The FCA restrict returns on investment to "no more than that required to attract the investment" meaning that clubs can ensure that they service their 'mission' over servicing investors returns.
-As investors are therefore likelier to only see a return in the event of a surplus, this knits them into working with the club to help grow its revenues as users and supporters, rather than more distant and differently motivated external investors.
+The FCA restrict returns on investment to "no more than that required to attract the investment" meaning that clubs can ensure that they fulfill their 'mission' ahead of servicing investors returns.
+As investors are therefore likelier to only see a return in the event of a surplus, this knits them into working with the club to help grow its revenues as users and supporters, rather than more distant and differently motivated external investors interested solely in getting a financial return.
 This creates a pool of ‘patient capital’ provided on friendly terms by the club’s users and wider community.